aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSB in Android Applications or Online App" h2="Export RTF to XLSB in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+RTF (Rich Text Format) is a document file format used to store text and images.
+It is widely used for creating documents, but it is not suitable for data analysis.
+XLSB (Excel Binary) is a binary file format used by Microsoft Excel.
+It is used to store data in a tabular format and is suitable for data analysis.
+Therefore, it is necessary to convert RTF to XLSB in order to perform data analysis.

+<h2>How Aspose.Total helps for RTF to XLSB Conversion</h2>
+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, an Excel spreadsheet manipulation and conversion API.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to XLSB conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSB.
+Using Aspose.Total for Android via Java, you can easily convert RTF to XLSB.
+Firstly, you can convert RTF to HTML by using Aspose.Words for Android via Java.
+After that, you can convert HTML to XLSB by using Aspose.Cells for Java.
+This way, you can easily integrate RTF to XLSB conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}